Use Case: Architecture

 Many architects ask if Canvas supports BIM, or "Scan To BIM" workflows, and the answer is yes!
 When you choose Revit as your output format from Scan To CAD, you will receive a .rvt file targeted at a LOD 200 specification, and you will be able to take advantage of Revit's many benefits as BIM software, such as using the same model to generate construction documentation.

-We always recommend downloading our sample data here to determine for yourself how easy it is to bring Canvas-generated 3D models into your tool of choice.
+We always recommend testing our sample files to determine for yourself how easy it is to bring Canvas-generated 3D models into your tool of choice.

 Further Reading